basDiana/menuAccordion/README.md

-## Implementing an accordion menu in pure CSS
+## Implementing an accordion menu in pure CSS menuAccordion